risc0/risc0/examples/zkevm-demo/README.md

 ## Dependencies

-First, follow the [installation guide] if you don't already have the RISC Zero tools installed.
+Follow the [installation guide] if you don't already have the RISC Zero tools installed.

 [installation guide]: https://dev.risczero.com/api/zkvm/quickstart